Havana, Cuba, is on everyone’s “must visit” list and beyond.

 - Paladar Mercaderes, on one of the busiest streets in Old Havana, has authentic Cuban fare, potent cocktails and live music.

 The city has an interesting collection of excellent museums.
 You have a choice of international exhibits at the Museum of Fine Arts.
 A fun option is to sample rum at the rum museum and cigars at the Partagas museum.
 Travel back in time at the city’s many colonial museums or enjoy one of the finest Napoleon Museums outside France at the Museo Napoleonico.

 WHERE TO STAY IN HAVANA?

-Without a doubt, stay at local “casas particulares” or guesthouses.
+Without a doubt, stay at local “Casas particulares” or guesthouses.
 These are the Cuban equivalent of AirB&Bs.
 This is a wonderful opportunity for you to interact with a Cuban family.
 Your host will be happy to help you get around and answer your questions.
-Plus the prices are reasonable at an average $30-$40/night.
-You can book these “casas” at generic viagra or many other sites on the buy viagra*.
+Plus, the prices are reasonable at an average of $30-$40/night.
+You can book these “Casas” at AirB&B or many other sites on the internet.

 You’ll need to pace yourself in Havana.
 There is plenty to keep you fascinated.
 Your stay can be a couple of days or much longer, depending on your interests.